Programs and Services

 This service is ideal for students who do not require the full three-hour per week of pullout service in a Resource Room, but could instead benefit from direct instruction and special teacher support.
 The program is offered as a combination Resource/ Consultant model for a total of 3 hours in a 6-day cycle.

 Districts use the terminology “integrated co-teaching,” consistent with the regulatory requirements, so that the level of services provided to a student is clear and consistent among school districts.
 Integrated co-taught classes are programs in which the special education teacher co-teaches with the general education or content area teacher in the general education classroom.
 The special education teacher offers more intensive support than in the consultant teacher model, including developing modified materials, instructional techniques and behavioral strategies.
-In several classes at the high school and at the middle school levels, co-taught classes are available and have been particularly effective for students who in the past may have been taught in a separate special class setting.
-The integrated co-teaching model is proving to be effective for many students each year, including students enrolled in Regents level courses in grades 8 through 12.
+In grades 5-11, co-taught classes are available in various subject areas and have been particularly effective for students who in the past may have been taught in a separate special class setting.
+The integrated co-teaching model is proving to be effective for many students each year, including students enrolled in Regents level courses in grades 8 through 11.

 Special Class Services